YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

   * support POST Method search engine.
   * support search engine folder management.
   * added highlighting and auto-scrolling features.
+  * added the ability to highlight even if not via this add-on.
   * added Popup Style ("Icon only" / "Icon and Name" / "Name only").
     (At "Icon only", the display mode can be temporarily switched by double-clicking)
   * support [Bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet).
 You can use [Bookmarklet APIs](https://github.com/YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/wiki/Bookmarklet-APIs).